nguillia/HCI2020_Backend/README.md

 ### Genres

+All endpoints related to genres are listed below.

 | Endpoint        | Description          |
 | --------------- | -------------------- |
 | **api/genres/** | List all the genres. |